8838drake/Bede.Less/README.md

 IDs are too specific and rigid; IDs should be reserved for Javascript and semantic use only.
 Classes can do everything IDs can do and can be utilised multiple times on a page.
 Although IDs are slightly faster in terms of performance, they are not fast enough to be beneficial and are actually worse than classes for performance when used to namespace elements [[1]](http://oli.jp/2011/ids/).
 Using an ID can also provide issues later on by creating overly specific code.

 ##Specificity
 Selectors should be nested a maximum of 4 levels deep.
+*Note, you should only nest selectors if you need to overwrite specificity or give an element a high specificity rating.*

 #####Why?
 If two selectors are applied to the same element, the one with the highest specificity will win, regardless of it’s position in the stylesheet; because of this we should only be specific when absolutely necessary in order to avoid writing messy and unnecessary code; this is another reason why we do not use IDs in LESS, as they have a higher specificity rating [[2]](http://cssspecificity.com/).